sakugahoukai/csv2AE/README.md

 > **A ScriptUI Panel for Adobe After Effects that automatically converts Clip Studio Paint CSV timesheets into Time Remap keyframes.**

+✅ **Tested and confirmed working on the latest macOS and the latest version of After Effects.**

 ---

 ## 🌏 Multi-language Guide